4 minutes; linked podcast 15 minutes.

 NBLM’s main value is in creating a curated topic library one can query for summaries, nuanced insights, and specific needles in the haystack.
 Its “Audio Overview” feature generated the podcast conversation using a careful 500-character prompt and a custom conversational style, which proved much better than default settings.

 In theory NBLM uses Google’s Gemini LLM tech only on the documents uploaded, but I’ve seen strong evidence that some of Gemini’s pretrained database leaks in.
-This happened in the above-linked podcast and, more strikingly, in a non-public summary of a court case wherein NBLM mentioned a pattern in the judge’s sentencing that was definitely not indicated in any uploaded documents (and it proved very helpful in resolving that case favorably).
+This happened in the above-linked podcast and, more strikingly, in a non-public summary of a court case wherein NBLM mentioned a pattern in the judge’s sentencing that was definitely not indicated in any uploaded documents (it helped resolve the case favorably).
 I imagine that such “leakage” emerges because NBLM must use Gemini’s codebase to produce comprehensive synthesis.
 In most cases such use is beneficial, but as always human pros need to vet LLM output.
 While LLMs can’t reason well yet, their averaging of relevant web-wide content plus curated content, together with well-structured prompts and custom instructions, helps to advance professional understanding.
-The podcast here shows this synthesis, as does DISC’s NBLM podcast, LLM Reasoning?.

-I wrote the post, and no part was written by an LLM.
+I wrote this post, and no part was written by an LLM.